-You also have the option to start a pipeline from scratch and customize the existing pipeline blueprints.
+You also have the option to start a pipeline from scratch or customize the existing pipeline blueprints to your liking.

-The Pipelines feature in Kajabi is entirely automated, which means once you’ve created your funnel, you can set it up to run automatically, helping you build your online business while you sleep.
+The Pipelines feature in Kajabi is entirely automated, which means once you’ve created your funnel, you can set it and forget it.
+The Pipelines work in the background so you can work on your business.

 Everyone knows how critical it is to build an audience in a way that’s both consistent and sustainable.
 You need new people discovering you, telling their networks about you, and subscribing to your emails.
 Free live webinars can help you attract new audiences.